apache/flink/docs/ops/jobmanager_high_availability.md

 Flink leverages **[ZooKeeper](http://zookeeper.apache.org)** for *distributed coordination* between all running JobManager instances.
 ZooKeeper is a separate service from Flink, which provides highly reliable distributed coordination via leader election and light-weight consistent state storage.
 Check out [ZooKeeper's Getting Started Guide](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html) for more information about ZooKeeper.
 Flink includes scripts to [bootstrap a simple ZooKeeper](#bootstrap-zookeeper) installation.

+Alternative High Availability implementation can be configured using *custom* mode.

 #### Masters File (masters)

 In order to start an HA-cluster configure the *masters* file in `conf/masters`: